thePlatform/thePlatform-video-manager/readme.txt

-mute	 - (optional) - Force the player to be muted autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences loop	 - (optional) - Loop the release tag		 - (optional) - iframe/script, if omitted the value will be taken from the embedding preferences params	 - (optional) - Custom string that will be appended to the embed URL
+mute	 - (optional) - Force the player to be muted autoplay - (optional) - Force autoplay on /embed/ players, if omitted the default value will be taken from the embedding preferences loop	 - (optional) - Loop the release
+Tag		 - (Optional) - iframe/script, if omitted the value will be taken from the embedding preferences params	 - (optional) - Custom string that will be appended to the embed URL

 == Configuration ==
-This plugin requires an account with thePlatform's MPX.
+This plugin requires an account with MediaAMP's MPX.
 Please contact your Account Manager for additional information.

 = MPX Account Options =
 MPX Username - The MPX username to use for all of the plugin capabilities